garlick/pi-ted-envoy/README.md

 negative values though.

-To get this little bit (literally, just a minus sign) of information displayed, the main board was extracted from the TED unit and mounted a project box beside a Raspberry Pi.
+To get this little bit (literally, just a minus sign) of information displayed, the main board was extracted from the TED unit and mounted in a project box beside a Raspberry Pi.
 The 3V3 serial output from the TED PLM was wired directly to the Pi serial port (P-1 pins 6=TxD and 10=RxD).
 See [this page](http://gangliontwitch.com/ted/) for how to tap the TED PLM